daniel-algauer/Python_Scripts/README.md

 #### Usage

-Call the the function with the proper arguments
+Call the the function with the proper arguments.
 ```python
 writeLog(type_msg, id_program, system_msg, log_msg)